BvBarrett/db-capstone-project/README.md

 ## About
 The capstone project serves as a culmination of the specialization [meta-database-engineer](https://www.coursera.org/professional-certificates/meta-database-engineer#courses), by demonstrating the skills that constitutes designing and composing a database solution and the relevant technologies.

+Little Lemon project will be evaluated according to the following grading criteria:

+    Was the GitHub repo successfully created?

+    Is the appropriate project found in the GitHub repo?

+    Does it include an appropriate ER diagram showing the connections between the tables?

+    Was the GetMaxQuantity() procedure properly implemented?

+    Was the ManageBooking() procedure properly implemented?

+    Was the UpdateBooking() procedure properly implemented?

+    Was the AddBooking() procedure properly implemented?

+    Was the CancelBooking() procedure properly implemented?